[Skip to Content]

 University of Sydney, Australia

 Angelika Lampert, MD, will delve into how voltage-gated sodium channels drive pain signaling and how they can be targeted for pain relief.
 She describes the physiological roles of specific sodium channel subtypes in nerve excitability and neuropathic pain.
-The presentation also explores the potential of channel-specific therapies and personalized approaches for patients with pain linked to sodium channel dysfunctions.
+The presentation also explores the potential of channel-specific therapies and personalized approaches for patients with pain associated with sodium channel dysfunction.

 Angelika Lampert, MD